Accessibility statement

 Module summary

-This option module explores creative business contexts beyond the UK.
-It will examine how global forces - like digital convergence - shape the making and distribution of content across stage, screen and interactive media.
-And it will analyse how different cultural systems or traditions affect how content is made and financed - and what we can learn from exposing ourselves to different creative business methodologies and cultural priorities.
+This module explores creative and cultural business contexts beyond the UK.
+It will examine how concepts such as – globalisation, postcolonialism, cultural imperialism and hybridisation – aid our understanding of the creation and global distribution of content across stage, screen and interactive media.
+And it will analyse how different social, political and economic contexts affect how content is made - and what we can learn from exposing ourselves to different creative business methodologies and cultural practices.
 The module will focus on China, India, Africa and South America as key sites of creative endeavour and compare conditions there with those that currently prevail in the UK, Europe and the US.
-The module will also introduce students to the business of co-production, and international cross-financing.

 Module will run